Intelsat 708: Aftermath

+This was the first time the name of the dead were revealed.

 The state-run Xinhua News Agency published a newsflash on the 15th of February 1996, stating;

-At 3:01 today, our country's newly developed Long March 3B carrier rocket failed to launch the Intelsat 708 communication satellite in Xichang Satellite Launch Centre.
+At 3:01 today, our country's newly developed Long March 3B carrier rocket failed to launch the Intelsat 708 communication satellite in Xichang Satellite Launch Center.
 It was the maiden flight of this launch vehicle.
 The parties concerned are investigating this accident.

 Approximately 80 houses were destroyed in Mayelin Village, with Bruce Campbell stating that "Every house for several hundred meters was leveled".
-This has been attributed to the houses in Mayelin Village being built out of poor materials.
+This has been attributed to the houses in Mayelin being built out of poor materials.

 Some eyewitnesses were noted as having seen dozens of ambulances and many flatbed trucks, loaded with what could have been human remains, being taken to the local hospital.
 However the trucks may have actually been loaded with documents from the Coordination Building.

 Bruce Campbell of Astrotech and other American eyewitnesses in Xichang reported that the official death toll only reflected those in the military who were caught by the disaster and not the civilian population.
 However, Chen Lan writing in The Space Review later said the total population of the village was under 1000, and that most if not all of the population had been evacuated before launch as had been common practice since the 1980s, making it "very unlikely" that there were hundreds of deaths.

 On the 2nd of March 1996, Xinhua News Agency published more details on the failure;